Contraband in Correctional Facility

 (3) possesses contraband while confined in a correctional facility.

-How can I be charged with Contraband in Correctional Facility?
+How can I be charged with a Contraband in Correctional Facility offense in Texas?

-You can be charged with Contraband in Correctional Facility if the state’s attorneys believe that each of the elements of 38.114(a) as described in the section above have been met.
+You can be charged with Contraband in Correctional Facility in Texas if the state’s attorneys believe that each of the elements of 38.114(a) as described in the section above have been met.

-What is the punishment for Contraband in Correctional Facility?
+What is the penalty for a Texas Contraband in Correctional Facility offense?

-If the offense is committed by an employee or volunteer at the correctional facility, then a conviction for Contraband in Correctional Facility is punished as a Class B misdemeanor,[3] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
-Learn about the differences between grades of felonies and misdemeanors
+If the offense is committed by an employee or volunteer at the correctional facility, then a conviction for Contraband in Correctional Facility in Texas is punished as a Class B misdemeanor,[4] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.

 Arrested or Charged With a Crime?